 Beyond Prime Time Activism provides students and researchers with an invaluable look at contemporary activism practices and with practical tools tried and tested in two decades of social movement engagement.
-This book is ideal for anyone participating in or studying how social change movements navigate communication and media inequalities.
+This book is ideal for anyone participating in social change movements or studying how they navigate communication and media inequalities.

 Part I - Conceptual Models